Ozze1/NBA_Application/README.md

 python main.py [--team "TEAM_NAME"]

 ```
+- Use the **--player** option followed by a player name to find player information and career stats.

+- Use the **--team** option followed by a team name to find team information, details, and year-by-year stats.

 ## API Client Package
 The **nba_api** package is an Open Source MIT License.
 This package intends to make the APIs of [NBA.com](https://www.nba.com/)